cyberdecker/cyberdecker.github.com/index.md

 ---
 {% include JB/setup %}

+Welcome! :)

+I will use this place as a way to store some tutorials so I don't lose them.
+Maybe some of this can be helpful to you.
+Sometimes I also write about learning and other personal development stuff.
+At last, but not least, I will practice my writing in english.

-Posts about computer vision, C++ and other stuff in general.
+I'm also interested in computer vision, C++ development, quantum computing and science in general.